 Immigration and terrorism: their two main concerns for the EU

-In every Member State, citizens were asked to name their two main concerns at the EU level.
+In every European country, citizens were asked to name their two main concerns at the EU level.
 Immigration and terrorism were named as the two major issues in most countries.
-In that regard, Central European nations are in line with the rest of the bloc: immigration is seen as a particularly strong threat in the Czech Republic (58%) and Hungary (56%), and also came out on top in Poland (45%) and Slovakia (44%).
+In that regard, Central European are in line with the rest of the bloc: immigration is seen as a particularly strong threat in the Czech Republic (58%) and Hungary (56%), and also came out on top in Poland (45%) and Slovakia (44%).
 Terrorism comes in second in all four Visegrad countries.

 Inflation and health: their two main concerns for their country

 This is far, however, from being their main concerns at home.
-Seeing as how, despite recurrent populist and fearmongering political rhetoric, Central European countries haven’t been affected by both the refugee crisis and acts of terror, this makes sense.
+Seeing as how, despite recurrent populist and fearmongering political rhetoric, Central European countries haven’t been affected by the refugee crisis or acts of terror, this makes sense.

 In the Czech Republic, the inflation and rising prices are the main concern of the population (35%), followed by pensions (29%).
 Compared to other Member States, Hungarians are among the most concerned with health and social security issues (46%), as well as immigration (24%).
 Poles and Slovaks, finally, share the same level of concern for health and social security issues (38% and 34% respectively) and inflation (35% and 30%).
 We should also point out that, contrary to their neighbours, many Slovaks are concerned about the state of their economy (20%).